canopy-js/canopy-js/README.md

 Once you have a Github repo for your Canopy project, you can add premade Github Actions that accomplish certain common tasks for your project.
 These actions are available in the [example workflows repo](https://github.com/canopy-js/example-workflows).
 Currently one can automatically build one's project and upload to static assets hosting on Netlify, one can allow basic online editing of a deployed project using the "online edit" workflow, and one can automatically build and release one's Canopy project as Electron.js desktop apps for various platforms.

+### Editor Plugins ###

+At the moment there are plugin scripts available for Sublime Text that facilitate editing large bulk files, available in the [sublime repo](https://github.com/canopy-js/sublime).
+Resources for other editors may be added at a later point.

 ## Development

 For development, clone the repo and run